EditB/SearchCLI/README.md

 It uses the following versions:

  node: v9.11.1

  npm: 6.4.1

  And dependencies:

  inquirer: 6.2.0

  node-jq: 1.3.1

  ava:

  inquirer-test:

-Note: Wrote and tested it on Windows 10 Command Prompt (cmd.exe);
+Note: Wrote and tested it on Windows 10 Command Prompt (cmd.exe).